hybridgroup/artoo-arduino/README.md

 # Artoo Adaptor For Arduino

-This repository contains the Artoo (http://artoo.io/) adaptor and drivers for the Arduino microcontroller using the firmata protocol.
+This repository contains the Artoo (http://artoo.io/) adaptor and drivers for the Arduino microcontroller using the Firmata (http://firmata.org) or Littlewire (http://littlewire.cc/) protocols.

 Artoo is a open source micro-framework for robotics using Ruby.